EmreGrsy/ImmoWelt/README.md

-# ImmoWelt Chatbot
+# ImmoWelt webscapper

-A webscrapper/chatbot for rental apartments in Hamburg.
+A webscrapper (hopefully turned into a chatbot) for rental apartments in Hamburg.

 - [x] Text descriptions are not parsing, fix it.
 - [x] Make the parse file cleaner and concise.